-The Charter under which the Remuneration and Nominations Committee operates was reviewed and approved by the Board on 21 May 2020.
-The Committee comprises not less than two and no more than five members, all of whom shall be non-executive Directors appointed by the Board.
-The Chair is appointed by the Chair of the Board.
+The Charter under which the Remuneration and Nominations Committee operates was reviewed and approved by the Board on 20 May 2021.
+The Committee comprises not less than two non-executive Directors, appointed by the Board.

-The Dean, Deputy Dean and other executive officers of the Company are invited to attend as required.
+The Dean, Dean, Internal, Executive Director, People & Culture (for Remuneration items) and other executive officers of the Company are invited to attend as required.